Look for us on Facebook!

 Wednesday: Youth Rock and Creative Arts Night

-Thursday: Homework and Music Studio
+Thursday: Homework, Music Studio and Cooking

 Friday: Hang Out and Rap-Up